joeyyang/AI-to-A-Bunch-of-Dudes/README.md

 AI-to-A-Bunch-of-Dudes
 =============
-Chrome extension that replaces occurrences of 'AI' and 'Artificial Intelligence' with 'A Bunch of Dudes'
+Chrome extension that replaces occurrences of 'AI' and 'Artificial Intelligence' with 'A Bunch of Dudes', inspired by [this tweet](https://twitter.com/xuhulk/status/1149341407590719488).

 ![](example.png)